dvcolin/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  A token is used to verify that a user is logged in with correct information.
+If there is no token, the user will be redirected to the login page.
+If the user logs in with valid information, they will be assigned a token to local storage.
+This allows them access to restricted parts of the site.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  Making private routes and using authentication with tokens are ways to keep data secure in web apps.

 - [ ] Describe how web servers work.

+  Web servers are computers that store data and the code that is used for web applications.
+By typing in a URL, your local computer makes a request to that server.
+The server then sends the data back to the computer.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create: `POST`, Retrieve: `GET or FETCH`, Update: `PUT`, Delete: `DELETE`

 ## Project Set Up